inobulles/aqua-linux/README.md

 Execute the generated `aqua` executable at the end.

 ### code
-Compile the code contained in `code/`.
+Compile the code contained in `code/` (or the path defined by the `code-path` argument).
 This takes an argument that defines what language to use. `c` and `asm` are both valid options.
 C code can have multiple files, as long as there is a root `main.c` file.
 Assembly code can only be one file, named `main.asm`.

+### code-path
+Change the path of the code from the default.
+This takes an argument that defines the path of the code to be compiled.

 ### example
 Download and run an example from `inobulles/aqua-examples`.